 If you are on medications, the surgeon will have made recommendations about this (in your approval and recommendations document).
 Please do not take any additional medications prior to leaving including vaccinations.
 This is partly why Malaysia is a country of choice given its health standards and lack of diseases normally associated with other Asian countries.
 Importantly, you should desist from taking Vitamin E and Asprin based medications.
 This could cause excessive bleeding and some herbal medications may cause similar problems.
 Please ensure you list any and all medications and supplements you are taking in the Assessment form.

 Smoking is bad!
 Don’t want to make you feel terrible but when it comes to surgery, smoking is the enemy.
 It causes slowdowns in oxygen in the blood, it prolongs recovery and it will eventually cause you a life-threatening medical condition.
-If you are a smoker, you should stop smoking 4 weeks prior to surgery.
-You need to have given up without the need of continuing with other nicotine products like gum as these have vasoconstrictors and are not compatible with surgery.
+If you are a smoker, you should stop smoking 8 weeks prior to surgery.
+You need to have given up completely, not just cut down.
 It’s going to be tough, but you have to think about what is best for your body in the short, medium and long-term.
 You can do it!

 NOTE: If you are still smoking the surgeon may refuse to operate and you will not receive a refund.
 This is out of our control.